In his book 'Private Myths: Dreams and Dreaming' Anthony Stevens uses the term 'hermeneutic frustration' as an

 There seems to be a hell of a lot packed into this dream, but even after two years I cannot synthesise all these images into a coherent message: they all lead to other images, as if I were making some sprawling mind-map as useless as that absurd set.

 On Wednesday, I had a waking dream, one where I just watch images drifting through my mind as I'm washing up or hoovering the sitting room.
 In this, I have taken it into my head to cook a Greek spinach pie to take to work.
-Getting a large spinach pie to work on the train would be impractical, so I see in the daydream that I go to Leicester to cook it at the house of a colleague who's an old Greece hand.
+Getting a large spinach pie to work on the train would be impractical, so I see in the daydream that I go to cook it at the house of a colleague who's an old Greece hand.
 We take our masterpiece into work and wow everyone in the staffroom.
 Now, back on your Earth on the same day, Sharon had indeed taken a large spinach pie to work, cooked by her son, and it was going down a treat with the teachers at the very moment I was daydreaming all this.
 When she mentioned it on Facebook, we were amazed at the coincidence and the perfect timing, and that she too had wondered at the practical problems of getting a large spinach pie to work on the bus without ruining it.
 Yesterday, somewhat breathlessly, we told a colleague of the coincidence.

 'Yeah' he said, totally unimpressed.
 'Funny things, dreams.'